Crypto-TII/GPU4SNN/README.md

 # GPU4SNN
-# Accelerating Spike Propagation for GPU-based Spiking Neural Network Simulations
+# GPU4SNN: GPU-based Acceleration for Spiking Neural Network Simulations
 _(This work has been accepted at PPAM 2022 - 14th INTERNATIONAL CONFERENCE ON PARALLEL PROCESSING AND APPLIED MATHEMATICS)_

 This repository includes the CUDA implementation of state-of-the-art (AP, N, S) algorithms and two new proposed (AB, SKL) algorithms for SNN simulation based on a network of randomly connected pulse-coupled Izhikevich neurons (Izhikevich, 2003).